leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 - Deploy to Heroku and document deployment steps (IN PROGRESS)
 - Delete client_old directory (DONE)
 - Fetch the latest list of invoices after a void completes (DONE)
+- Change app url in dev portal to point to heroku instance